-From a valuation perspective, Symantec's consumer security offerings continue to remain the most valuable segment for the company, amounting to approximately 44% of Symantec's value.
-Below, we have provided various factors that have contributed to our view on the segment.
+From a valuation perspective, Symantec's consumer security offerings continue to remain the most valuable segment for the company, accounting for over 45% of Symantec's value.

 High Share in Consumer AntiVirus Solutions Market

-Symantec is the leader for Consumer AntiVirus solutions with a share of 40% in the niche market in 2013.
+With a market share of 40%, Symantec is the leader in consumer antiVirus solutions.
 Although its share has declined somewhat since reaching 56% in 2005, the company still commands a very high market share that is driving the company's overall valuation.
 One of the major reasons for significant competition in the consumer security software market is the high margin nature of the business.
-Symantec's margins for consumer security products stand at approximately 40% compared to 29% and 15% for storage management and enterprise security solutions respectively.
+Symantec's margins for consumer security products stand at over 50% compared to 23% and 20% for storage management and enterprise security solutions respectively.

 Increasing threat from complex malwares and phishing programs